Skip to content

 Section titled “GPU Comparison Overview (Best-Case Results)”

-GPU (VRAM)Hourly CostLLM (Gemma 12B) – Best ConcurrencyReq/secTokens/secCost / 1M TokensOCR (7B/3B) – Best ConcurrencyReq/secTokens/secCost / 1M TokensASR – Best ConcurrencyThroughput (audio sec/sec)Est. $ / 1h Audio
+GPU (VRAM)Hourly CostLLM (Gemma 12B) – Best ConcurrencyReq/secTokens/secCost / 1M TokensOCR 1.5 (2B) – Best ConcurrencyReq/secTokens/secCost / 1M TokensASR – Best ConcurrencyThroughput (audio sec/sec)Est. $ / 1h Audio

 Quick Insights:

-• Best value for LLMs: H100 (fastest, lowest cost per token).
+• Best value for LLMs: H100 remains the top choice — fastest throughput and lowest cost per token for Typhoon 2.1 Gemma 12B.

-• Best value for ASR: RTX 2000 Ada and L4 (super cheap per audio hour).
+• Best value for ASR: RTX 2000 Ada and L4 deliver the lowest cost per audio hour by a large margin, making them ideal for real-time or batch transcription.

 For consistency, all benchmarks were run with the following setup: